paulcpk/frontend-framework-comparison/README.md

 Sapper was a breeze, it was even easier than with Nuxt.js.
 Everything was super organized, logical and where I expected it.
 Besides that, Svelte is by far the most performant technology of them all.
 Impressive to see this kind of quality on such an early release (0.0.1 for Sapper).

+BONUS: Sapper also comes with an excellently configured service worker out of the box.

 Time to implement: ~ 0.5h

+## Ranking

+My personal ranking:
+1. Sapper (Clearly best developer experience and performance)
+2. Nuxt.js (Easy to use, performant and lots of packages/plugins)
+3. Gatsby (Very powerful, albeit somewhat complicated)
+4. Next.js (Can be used productively, but disadvantages compared with the other contenders)